studiomoniker/emitter/Readme.md

 # events

-ES6 event emitter loosely based on Node's implementation with added support for event forwarding and subscribing to all events.
+Browser / Node compatible ES6 event emitter loosely based on Node's implementation with added support for event forwarding and subscribing to all events.

 ## Install ##